joelbyler/intro_to_rails_on_cloud9/running_your_application.md

 ![Running project feedbabck in Ruby on Rails tab](images/running_project_feedback.png)

 ### Step 3
 This will open a new browser tab where you can see your web app actually running!

+It should look something like this:

 ![Welcome aboard app running in browser](images/welcome_aboard.png)

 ### Step 4